lbossle/homepage/src/content/blog/01-setting-up-vscode-for-openfoam/index.md

     sudo apt install bear
     ```

     Now you can compile your code with `bear -- <your_build_command>` which will generate the needed `compile_commands.json` database.
-Now clangd should automatically provide links to definition and IntelliSense.
+After a few seconds clangd should automatically provide links to definition and IntelliSense.

 ---